Western diet promotes cognitive decline and Alzheimer’s disease

 For the study authors, the next step is to conduct further research to try to replicate the current findings in humans.
 The research also shows the possibility of a therapy aimed at deactivating Na,K-ATPase signaling in fat cells.

-Additionally, this research could have important implications for suggested dietary changes for someone with Alzheimer’s disease or with increased risk factors.
+Additionally, this research might have important implications for suggested dietary changes for someone with Alzheimer’s disease or with increased risk factors.
 Indeed, this research offers a new way to mitigate the effects of the Western diet by blocking Na,K-ATPase signaling in fat cells.
 Previous work has explored the effect of a high-fat diet on inflammation in the brain and an increased risk of Alzheimer’s disease and other dementias.
 On the other hand, numerous studies show that a diet rich in vegetables, fruits and healthy fats, ie the Mediterranean diet, can reduce the risk of cognitive decline and Alzheimer’s disease.

 source :